dragonwasrobot/dragonwasrobot.github.io/_posts/2015-10-16-equivalence-of-interpretation-and-compilation-followed-by-execution.md

 ---
 layout: post
-title: "Equivalence proof of interpretation and compilation followed by execution"
+title: "Equivalence of interpretation and compilation followed by execution"
 category: mathematics
 description: "In this post, we prove equivalence between interpretation and compilation of code."